 Got separated from my wife at the San Diego Museum of Art, which I wrote a punk song and a beleaguered love poem about in a room of the museum, which I placed alone on the bed of the hotel with a flower blossom I picked, which contained ants.

 Final day, we watched the University of Georgia Dawgs whip Mississippi State in our home SEC opener, on television with the San Diego chapter of the UGA Alumni Association, Tara Shah President.
 The viewing party was at Loading Dock in Little Italy.

 My fellow alumna wife (brunette last picture) was fully game.
 And an old Athens friend who lives in San Diego, Billy Barnard (author of “The Ancestors”) showed so we crushed some chips – while our team rode into the start of a highly successful season – having not partied together since a Halloween in SF.

 A long ago graduate of a now defunct Uni High School, a local Dale Pontecorvo said, “Going to college at Georgia was the greatest thing that ever could have happened to me.”
 He took Jami and I to his local hang, a hottie-staff Waterfront, San Diego’s Oldest Bar.

-Uber shortly into the moonlight of midnight and shortly thereafter another early AM Uber to the airport.
+Uber shortly into the moonlight of midnight and shortly thereafter another early-a.m.
+Uber to the little airport.
 We hit both Delta Sky Clubs, having a Bloody Mary in SAN and pasta and cookies lunch in ATL.
-A fun couple trip I will never forget, I crashed hard once we got home.
+A fun couple trip I’ll never forget, I crashed hard once we got home.